This carrot cake has such a beautiful, natural, wreath cake decoration and it’s getting me in a really festive mood.

-One of my favorite things from the turquoise and orange brunch I shared yesterday is this decadent carrot cake.
-Not only is the cake itself super moist and delicious, but I really love how the pretty "wreath" decoration on top turned out:
+Actually, one of my favorite things from the turquoise and orange brunch I shared yesterday is this decadent carrot cake.
+Not only is the cake itself super moist and delicious, but I really love how the pretty wreath cake decoration on top turned out:

 For some reason, I’ve become really obsessed with beautifully decorated cakes – my Pinterest “Desserts” board is full of them.
 I keep waiting for the perfect special occasion to go all out on some artsy homemade cake topped with piles of delicious candy and edible decoration (like this beautifully decorated cake or this one), but I just can’t bring myself to do it!
 Even though I’m treating myself during the holidays to some sweet treats, cutting back on sugar is always in the back of my mind and topping an already sweet cake with candy seems like a recipe for a stomach ache.

 For this dessert, I decided that I just had to add some holiday flair but, because the carrot cake was rich enough, I turned to the produce aisle in search of some decoration.
 After topping my cream cheese icing with generous handfuls of unsweetened, shredded coconut, I used a package of rosemary, orange slices, and blueberries to create this pretty wreath topped cake.